 Innovation and technology have the potential to improve farm productivity, efficiency and incomes across the agri-food system.
 However, it is important that these products are developed and distributed inclusively and with users at the center of the design and delivery approach.
 Companies have an important role to play in co-developing and scaling innovative farming solutions and ensuring rural infrastructure is accessible to all members of agricultural communities in training and capacity-building.

-To reach the SDGs and meet the consumption demands of a rapidly growing population, actors throughout the agri-food sector must leverage disruptive technologies that connect and value chains.
-A disparate supply base, comprised of many impoverished farmers with limited computer/phone access and inadequate internet connectivity within rural communities must be connected to this ecosystem.
+To reach the SDGs and meet the consumption demands of a rapidly growing population, actors throughout the agri-food sector must leverage disruptive technologies and business models that connect and distribute benefits across value chains.
+A disparate supply base, comprised of many impoverished farmers with limited IT access and inadequate internet connectivity within rural communities must be connected to this ecosystem.
 While some farms in developed countries are equipped with new technologies that leverage drones, smart irrigation, and instant market information at farmers’ fingertips, most smallholder farmers lack access to these technologies and infrastructures.
 In addition, new technologies are necessary to minimize the one-third of all food that is lost or wasted from farm to fork.

 The market opportunities in agri-tech are strong – for example, 90% of the market for digital services that support African smallholder farmers remains untapped; and agri-weather advisory services have the potential to yield benefits worth over USD$ 430 billion for India’s 90 million agricultural households.
 In addition, integrating new technologies across agri-supply chains can improve efficiency and logistics; reduce resource use; and minimize food loss and waste, which in turn can save businesses and farmers money and stimulate income growth.
 Businesses can also leverage new technologies to gain deeper insights into their supply chain and ensure that consumers’ calls for transparency are met.